Are VPNs worth it? – That’s the main theme of this guide.

-This is the same situation with airline tickets, online subscriptions, and even car rentals.
+This is the same with airline tickets, online subscriptions, and car rentals.
 Other places may have higher discounts than others.

 Here is a quick overview and comparison between free and paid VPNs.

-Paid VPNs are superior in every aspect as compared to free VPNs.
+Paid VPNs are superior in every aspect compared to free VPNs.
 Free VPNs may entice you with the fact that you won’t have to spend any money.
-But that is not the case; free VPNs have to meet their operational cost.
+But that is not the case; free VPNs must meet operational costs.